hacks-guide/Guide_Wii/docs/faq.md

 ### How risky is hacking my console?

 There is very low risk to hacking your console.
-The Wii requires very little equipment to hack and can be done entirely through software.
+The Wii requires very little equipment to hack and can usually be done entirely through software.
 As long as you follow the general advice laid on the [brick overview page](bricks#brick-prevention), install [BootMii](bootmii) and [Priiloader](priiloader), and apply instructions as written, you should be OK.

 ### How can I remove parental controls?